 "The Keen Cultivator has also filled in."

 "Yes, the Erudite Enchanter has taken a turn as well."
 The old man's shoulders slumped.
-"If there was anyone else I trusted completely to keep my secret and answer letters with the wisdom readers expect, I would not ask this favour, my friend."
+"If there was anyone else I trusted completely to keep my secret and answer letters with the wisdom readers expect, I would not ask this favour."

 Severus ground his teeth.
-How could he refuse when it was due to Dumbledore's trust and sponsorship that he was pardoned all those years ago?
+How could he refuse when it was due to Albus Dumbledore's sponsorship that he was pardoned all those years ago?
 "You should have been a Slytherin."